wpendl99/.github/profile/webServers/amazonWebServicesEc2/amazonWebServicesEc2.md

    ![AWS class AMI](webServerAWS260Ami.jpg)

-1. Select t3.nano or t3.micro for the instance type.
+1. Select t3.nano, t3.micro, or t2.micro for the instance type depending on how much power you want, how much you want to spend, or if you qualify for a free usage tier.
+If you qualify for a free usage tier then pick that that instance type, otherwise choose the cheapest one.
 You can always change this later if your server is running slow and needs more power.

    ![AWS Instance name](webServerAWSType.jpg)